Money Monster: High-Stakes Thriller Told in Real Time

 Julia Roberts plays Patty Fenn and George Clooney plays Lee Gates in TriStar Pictures' MONEY MONSTER.

-Money Monster isn’t a great film but it will keep you on the edge of your seat.
+Money Monster isn’t the type of film that will win accolades but it is just enough to keep audiences on the edge of their seat.

-Throughout the film, Lee evolves as a character.
-Early on, people will see him as somebody who is shallow.
+Lee evolves as a character throughout the film.
+Early on, people will probably see him as somebody who is shallow.
 He might be successful at work but he’s a failure in the eyes of many, including his own.
-He’s forced to grow up and change as he finds his life being threatened by Kyle.
-It helps Gates that he’s still able to talk to Patty in the control room via his earpiece.
+And yet, he must rise to the occasion, grow up, and change while Kyle threatens not just his life but that of his colleagues.
+Lee’s only saving grace is the fact that an ear piece also keeps him communication with Patty in the control room.
+If not for Patty, it could be much worse.

-Kyle lost $60,000 worth of investments and just wants to hold somebody accountable for what happened.
-He just happened to pick the wrong person to take responsibility for the matter.
-Moved by his pain, Lee and Patty decide to get do some real journalism and find out where the missing money went.
-It’s easy to see Kyle as a villain with his antics but all he wants is answers.
-The real villain is Walt Camby, the CEO of Ibis Clear Capital.
+Kyle lost $60,000 worth of investments and just wants to hold somebody accountable for losing his money.
+He just manages to pick the wrong person to take responsibility for the matter.
+Lee and Patty certainly feel moved by Kyle and actually do some real journalism on the job.
+It certainly takes some work to find out where the missing money went.
+Listen, it is very easy to see Kyle as a villain with his antics but all he wants is answers.
+The real villain is Walt Camby (Dominic West), the CEO of Ibis Clear Capital.
+Of course, Kyle could certainly have used different tactics in holding someone accountable for their actions.

-Diane Lester (Balfe) is the Chief Communications Officer of Ibis Clear Capital.
+Diane Lester (Caitriona Balfe) is the Chief Communications Officer of Ibis Clear Capital.
 She was supposed to be interviewed on the day that Kyle took over the studio.
 Once she realized the gravity of the situation, she did some investigating of her own.
+It puts her at odds with some of her colleagues but it shows that she’s a better person that Walt Camby ever will be.

 With global markets that are fast-paced, Money Monster is sure to resonate with viewers everywhere.